-Pressing the button will get you to the 2nd screen.
+Pressing the button will get you to the second screen.
 This screen will identify how far you are from the perfect perpendicularity.
 It is measuring the skew of your X/Y axis.

-Up to 0.25 ° = Severe skew compensating for offset of 1.1 mm on 250 mm length
+- Up to 0.25 ° = Severe skew compensating for the offset of 1.1 mm on 250 mm length

-Up to 0.12° = Slight skew compensating for offset of 0.5 mm on 250 mm length
+- Up to 0.12° = Slight skew compensating for the offset of 0.5 mm on 250 mm length

 - Under 0.12° = No need to compensate, X/Y axis are perpendicular.
 Congratulations!

 It may look that the compensations are not that high at the first sight.
 However, if we take into consideration the 250 mm X-axis length, 1.1 mm is a large margin.
 In order to improve your axis perpendicularity, make sure the distance of the front calibration points (as seen on the first screen) is the same.